What is parental leave?

 You can determine the length of your parental leave yourself.
 In most cases, it begins with the birth of the child (in the case of the father) or following maternity leave (in the case of the mother).
 In any event, you are entitled to parental leave until your child reaches the age of three.
-You may also have the option of saving up to 12 months of parental leave to be used before your child’s eighth birthday.
-However, this requires the consent of your employer; you have no legal right to do so.
+You may also have the option of saving up to 24 months of parental leave to be used before your child’s eighth birthday.
+Such a transfer does not require the consent of the employer..

 With your employer’s consent, you are allowed to work up to 30 hours per week while on parental leave.
 Under certain conditions you may even have a legal right to do so.